-In line with our diversification commitments, Exxaro developed a pipeline of renewable and new minerals projects for consideration and performed due diligence on several of these.
-However, we have not been able to conclude the projects at this stage due to, among other factors, deferring value expectation on those assets.
+In line with our growth and diversification commitments, Exxaro developed a pipeline of potential renewable energy and new minerals targets for consideration and performed due diligence on several of these.
+However, we have not been able to conclude an acquisition at this stage due to, among others, factors deferring value expectation on those assets.

 The development of the Lephalale self-generated solar plant is progressing well with the necessary regulatory approvals being obtained.
-This further displays our commitment to responsibly transitioning into a low-carbon business.
+This further displays our commitment to responsibly transition into a low-carbon business.

-Our strategy: positioning Exxaro for sustainable growth and impact (page 44)
+Our strategy: positioning Exxaro for sustainable growth and impact